spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 categories:
 ---

 Modular code is great.
-For both development and ongoing maintainence, it brings you many benefits, however most discussion in this area is focussed on writing modular applications.
+For both development and ongoing maintainence, it brings you many benefits, however most discussion in this area is focussed on writing modular *applications*.
 I want to talk about using modular code in all parts of your development, in particular when developing a standalone library.
 The most popular library for client-side modules is [RequireJS][requirejs], so I will focus on that.

 ## Case study

-A few months ago, I closed a long-standing issue on a unit test framework I built, called [Tyrtle][tyrtle]: break the source into more manageable pieces.
+A few months ago, I closed a long-standing issue on a unit test framework I built, called [Tyrtle][tyrtle]: to break the source into more manageable pieces.
 The code had grown to almost 1500 lines and it was getting very difficult to work on.
 After spending a day getting it all together, in the end I had a much simpler project which was a lot more maintainable, at the cost of a couple more kilobytes.
 These are some things I'd recommend from my experience: there's definitely different ways to achieve the same effect, or even maybe some better practices out there, but this is what I've found so far.

 ## Some important questions